chef/knife-ec2/README.md

-:kerberos_keytab_file          The Kerberos keytab file used for authentication :kerberos_realm                The Kerberos realm used for authentication :kerberos_service              The Kerberos service used for authentication
+:kerberos_keytab_file          The Kerberos keytab file used for authentication :kerberos_realm                The Kerberos realm used for authentication :kerberos_service              The Kerberos service used for authentication :allow_long_password           Defaults to false, warns and prompts about WinRM passwords longer than 14 characters
 ```
 ### `knife ec2 ami list`